jwulf/ghettohub-db/README.md

 It doesn't handle git merge conflicts yet, so simultaneous workflows may cause operations to fail.

-This GitHub Action was built for clientless-computing (zero-install) with [Camunda Cloud](https://camunda.io).
+This GitHub Action was built for clientless-computing (zero-install) with [Camunda Cloud](https://camunda.io), using the [Zeebe Action](https://github.com/marketplace/actions/zeebe-action).

 ## Tables